plone/Products.CMFQuickInstallerTool/Products/CMFQuickInstallerTool/README.txt

 Features
 ----------

 CMFQuickInstallerTool is a facility for comfortable activation/deactivation of CMF compliant products inside a CMF 1.6+ site.

 Therefore it has to be installed as a tool inside a CMF portal, where it stores the information about the installed products.

 The requirements for a product to be installable with QuickInstallerTool are quite simple (almost all existing CMF  products fulfill them):

   External Product:  The product has to implement an external
                      method 'install' in a python module 'Install.py' in its Extensions directory.

-  TTW Product: The product has to have a 'Install' folder
-               and have a python script titled 'install' inside that folder.
+                     OR

+                     The product ships with a GenericSetup extension profile and has no install method.
+It can still use an uninstall method for custom uninstallation tasks though.

 Products can be uninstalled and QuickInstellerTool removes the following items a product creates during install:

+portal actions,
+portal skins,
 portal types,
-portal skins,
-portal actions,
 portalobjects (objects created in the root of the portal), workflows, left and right slots (also checks them only for the portal), resource registry entries

+Attention:
-Attention: QuickInstallerTool just tracks which objects are ADDED, but not what is changed or deleted.
+QuickInstallerTool just tracks which objects are ADDED, but notwhat is changed or deleted.

-second Attention:
+Second Attention:
-QuickInstallerTool just can uninstall products that are installed via QuickInstallerTool
+QuickInstallerTool can only uninstall products that are installed via QuickInstallerTool.

 Installation
 ------------